zellij-org/zellij/docs/MANPAGE.md

 ===========

-Zellij comes with a default set of keybindings which aims to fit as many users as possible but that behaviour can be overidden or modified in user configuration files.
+Zellij comes with a default set of keybindings which aims to fit as many users as possible but that behaviour can be overridden or modified in user configuration files.
 The information about bindings is available in the _keybinds_ section of configuration.
 For example, to introduce a keybinding that will create a new tab and go to tab 1 after pressing 'c' one can write: